Gwanghaegun of Joseon: Violence of Greater Northerner faction

-After the incident, Gwanghae tried to bring officials from various political and regional background to his court, but his plan was interrupted by Greater Northerners including Yi I-cheom and Jeong In-hong.
+After the incident, Gwanghae tried to bring officials from various political and regional background to his court, but his plan was interrupted by Greater Northerners including Yi I-cheom and Chŏng Inhong.
 Then, Greater Northerners began to take members of other political factions out of the government, especially Lesser Northerners.
-In 1613, the Greater Northerners moved against Grand Prince Yeongchang; his grandfather Kim Je-nam was found guilty of treason and executed, while Yeong-chang was sent into exile, where he too was executed.
-At the same time, Greater Northerners suppressed the Lesser Northerners; in 1618, Yeongchang's mother, Queen Inmok, was stripped of her title and imprisoned.
+In 1613, the Greater Northerners moved against Grand Prince Yeongchang; his maternal grandfather, Kim Je-nam, along with his maternal uncles, was found guilty of treason and executed, while Yeongchang was sent into exile, where he too was executed in 1614.
+At the same time, Greater Northerners suppressed the Lesser Northerners.
+In 1618, with the help of Court Lady Kim, Grand Prince Yeongchang's mother, Queen Inmok, was stripped of her title and imprisoned along with his younger half-sister, Princess Jeongmyeong.
 Gwanghae had no power to stop this even though he was the official head of the government.

 Achievements

 Despite his poor reputation after his death, he was a talented and pragmatic politician.
 He endeavored to restore the country and sponsored the restoration of documents.
-As a part of reconstruction, he revised land ordinance and redistributed land to the people; he also ordered the rebuilding of Changdeok Palace along with several other palaces.
+As a part of reconstruction, he revised land ordinance and redistributed land to the people; he also ordered the rebuilding of Changdeokgung along with several other palaces.
 Additionally, he was responsible for the reintroduction of the hopae identification system after a long period of disuse.

 In foreign affairs he sought a balance between the Ming Empire and the Manchus.
 Since he realized Joseon was unable to compete with Manchu military power, he tried to maintain friendly relationship with the Manchus while the kingdom was still under the suzerainty of Ming, which angered the Ming and dogmatic Confucian Koreans.
 The critically worsened Manchu-Ming relationship forced him to send ten thousand soldiers to aid Ming in 1619.
 However, the Battle of Sarhū ended in Manchu's overwhelming victory.
 The Korean General Gang Hong-rip lost two-thirds of his troops and surrendered to Nurhaci.
 Gwanghaegun negotiated independently for peace with the Manchus and managed to avoid another war.
-He also restored diplomatic relationship with Japan in 1609 when he reopened trade with Japan through Treaty of Giyu, and sent his ambassadors to Japan in 1617.
+He also restored diplomatic relations with Japan in 1609 when he reopened trade with Japan through the Treaty of Giyu, and sent his ambassadors to Japan in 1617.

 In the domestic sphere, Gwanghaegun implemented the Daedong law, which let his subjects pay their taxes more easily.
 However, this law was activated only in Gyeonggi Province, which was the largest granary zone at that time, and it took a century for the law to be extended across the whole kingdom.
 He encouraged publishing in order to accelerate reconstruction and to restore the kingdom's former prosperity.
 Many books were written during his reign, including the medical book Dongui Bogam, and several historical records were rewritten in this period.
 In 1616, tobacco was first introduced to Korea and it soon became popular amongst the Korean aristocracy.